petersilv/aws-dev/s3-snowpipe/README.md

 ## Prerequisites

 - Snowflake Account
-  - Permissions to create resources (databases, schemas, stages etc.)
+  - Permissions to create resources: integrations, stages, tables, pipes, tasks
 - AWS Account
-  - Permissions for CLoudFormation, IAM, S3, Lambda
+  - Permissions for CloudFormation, IAM, S3, Lambda

 ## Steps

 ### 01 - Create S3 Bucket

 The first thing to create is the S3 bucket that will store your data to be read into Snowflake.
-The [cfn_s3.yaml](cloudformation/templates/cfn_s3.yaml) template makes this set up easy.
-Use either the AWS console or the AWS CLI via the [deploy script](cloudformation/scripts/deploy_s3.sh) to create the CloudFormation stack.
+The CloudFormation template ([cfn_s3.yaml](cloudformation/templates/cfn_s3.yaml)) makes this set up easy.
+Use either the AWS console or the AWS CLI via the deploy script ([deploy_s3.sh](cloudformation/scripts/deploy_s3.sh)) to create the CloudFormation stack.

 When first creating the stack the parameters will be as below (you will need to complete subsequent steps before being able to fill in the other parameters).